The Thirteenth Chair (1929 film): Reception

 Historians Gary Rhodes and Bill Kaffenberger stated that contemporary response to the film was varied.
 The Hollywood Filmograph stated that several scenes depended strictly on sound, "to which the audience did not react favorably."

 Among the positive reviews, The Education Screen stated the film was "tense and gripping murder mystery, skillfully picturized, well acted" and was "above average".
 Billboard declared it "rattling good entertainment" with Tod Browning "giving his better efforts, and leaves the picturegoer completely satisfied" A review in Variety found the ending weak, but stated the film should satisfying audiences.

-Motion Picture News stated the film had "nothing outstanding to recommend it beyond capable direction of Tod Browning" Weekly Film Review declared that it "just misses being good entertainment" Harrison's Reports declared that the story was thing, and the action was slow-paced and the inter-woven romance was not interested and that only the seance and the disclosure of the real murderer held any attention.
+Motion Picture News stated the film had "nothing outstanding to recommend it beyond capable direction of Tod Browning" Weekly Film Review declared that it "just misses being good entertainment" Harrison's Reports was blunt in its assessment: "Mediocre!
+The story is thin, the action is slow and the slightly interwoven romance is not interesting."
+It found the seance scenes and the disclosure of the real murderer to be the only good parts.